Learn about many of the available medications in our database.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each white, round, film-coated, biconvex tablet, debossed with a "P" logo over "10" on one side and plain on the other, contains 10 mg of domperidone.
-Nonmedicinal ingredients: cornstarch, croscarmelose sodium, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, sodium docusate 85%-sodium benzoate 15%, and titanium dioxide.
+Each white, round, film-coated, biconvex tablet, debossed with a "DM" on one side and "10" on the other, contains 10 mg of domperidone.
+Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, fumaric acid, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, and Opadry White (contains polyethylene glycol, titanium dioxide, and hypromellose).